Krisztián Tímár: International career

 Timár represented his country at youth level and was called up to the Hungarian senior team for the first time in March 2008 for the match against Slovenia.
 He made his long-awaited full international debut in that game as part of the starting eleven.
 He made his fourth appearance for the Magyars against Sweden in September 2009.

 Coaching career

 Timár was hired as a manager of Győr on 30 June 2022 on a two-year deal.

+On 7 April 2025, he was sacked the coach of Nyíregyháza.

+On 27 August 2025, Tímár signed a contract as manager of Nemzeti Bajnokság II side Kecskemét.